Covenant (biblical)

 The Hebrew Bible makes reference to a number of covenants (בְּרִיתוֹת) with God (YHWH).
 These include the Noahic Covenant set out in Genesis 9, which is decreed between God and all living creatures, as well as a number of more specific covenants with Abraham, the whole Israelite people, the Israelite priesthood, and the Davidic lineage of kings.
 In form and terminology, these covenants echo the kinds of treaty agreements existing in the surrounding ancient world.

 The Book of Jeremiah, verses says that YHWH will establish a new covenant with the house of Israel and the house of Judah.
-Most Christians believe this New Covenant is the "replacement" or "final fulfilment" of the Old Covenant described in the Old Testament and as applying to the People of God, while some believe both covenants are still applicable in a dual covenant theology.
+Some Christians believe this New Covenant is the "replacement" or "final fulfilment" of the Old Covenant described in the Old Testament and as applying to the People of God, while others believe both covenants are still applicable in a dual-covenant theology.

 Ancient Near Eastern

 The Hebrew term בְּרִית bĕriyth for "covenant" is from a root with the sense of "cutting", because pacts or covenants were made by passing between cut pieces of flesh of an animal sacrifice.

 There are two major types of covenants in the Hebrew Bible: the obligatory type and the promissory type.
 The obligatory covenant is more common with the Hittite peoples, and deals with the relationship between two parties of equal standing.
 In contrast, the promissory type of covenant is seen in the Abrahamic and Davidic covenants.
 Promissory covenants focus on the relationship between the suzerain and the vassal and are similar to the "royal grant" type of legal document, which include historical introduction, border delineations, stipulations, witnesses, blessings, and curses.
 In royal grants, the master could reward a servant for being loyal.
 God rewarded Abraham, Noah, and David in his covenants with them.
 As part of his covenant with Abraham, God has the obligation to keep Abraham's descendants as God's chosen people and be their God.
 God acts as the suzerain power and is the party of the covenant accompanied by the required action that comes with the oath whether it be fire or animals in the sacrificial oaths.
 In doing this, God is the party taking upon the curse if he does not uphold his obligation.
 Through history there were also many instances where the vassal was the one who performed the different acts and took the curse upon them.